Learn more about our guidelines for visitors to patients at Johns Hopkins All Children's Hospital.

 How to raise concerns

 We strive to provide our patients with the best care possible while meeting the needs of our patient families.
 If you have concerns or complaints about the hospital’s visitor guidelines, there are several ways you can address your concerns with us.
-For information on how to do so, please see our Patient/Family Concerns or Complaints page.
+For information on how to do so, please reach out to our Service Excellence team.

 How to contact our Compliance Liaison and Privacy Officer